-Profile of Our Real Estate Portfolio
+Profile of Granite's Real Estate Portfolio

-Historical Growth of Our Real Estate Portfolio
+Historical Growth of Granite's Real Estate Portfolio

-Granite's income-producing property portfolio has grown from 106 properties totalling approximately 24 million square feet of leasable area in 2003 to 112 properties totalling approximately 32 million square feet of leasable area as at December 31, 2013.
+Granite's income-producing property portfolio has grown from approximately 19 million square feet of leasable area in 107 properties in 2004 to approximately 30 million square feet of leasable area in 103 properties as at December 31, 2014.

-The following chart shows the historical growth in total leasable area (net of dispositions) and number of properties within Granite's income-producing property portfolio.
+The following chart shows the total leasable area (net of dispositions) and number of properties within Granite's income-producing property portfolio in each of the last 11 years.